ampproject/amp-toolbox/packages/optimizer/README.md

 The maximum number of hero images that can be marked up using `data-hero` is `2`.
 This number can be increased using the `maxHeroImageCount` parameter.

 Hero images are optimized by server-side rendering the `img` element inside the `amp-img` element.
-This can siginificantly improve image rendering performance and reduce the [largest contentful paint](https://web.dev/lcp/) (LCP) metric from [Core Web Vitals](https://web.dev/vitals/).
+This can significantly improve image rendering performance and reduce the [largest contentful paint](https://web.dev/lcp/) (LCP) metric from [Core Web Vitals](https://web.dev/vitals/).

 - name: `optimizeHeroImages`
 - valid options: `[true|false]`